andreagrandi/andreagrandi-pelican/content/2014/automatically-pull-updated-docker-images-and-restart-containers-with-docker-puller.md

 Title: Automatically pull updated Docker images and restart containers with docker-puller
 Date: 2014-10-25 10:56
-Author: admin
+Author: Andrea Grandi
-Category: HowTo, Linux
+Category: HowTo
-Tags: containers, docker, docker.io, Flask, Python
+Tags: containers, docker, docker.io, Flask, Python, howto, Linux
 Slug: automatically-pull-updated-docker-images-and-restart-containers-with-docker-puller
 Status: published

-If you use [docker.io](http://docker.io) (or any similar service) to build your **Docker** containers, it may be possible that, once the new image is generated, you want your Docker host to automatically pull it and restart the container.
+If you use [docker.io](https://docker.io) (or any similar service) to build your **Docker** containers, it may be possible that, once the new image is generated, you want your Docker host to automatically pull it and restart the container.